-The ZIP files have been around since 1989, and for about 10 years you had to install a third party app in your Windows to work with files that have the “.zip": extension.
-Starting with 1998, Windows has included the ability to create and use zipped folders and files, as a standard feature.
-When you need to combine several files and folders for easy and economical transfer and storage, the ZIP files are the go-to solution.
-They are easy to use and available in every Windows system.
-The Windows functionality that allows you to archive files is called a "compressed (zipped) folder".
-Let’s find out how to create a ZIP file in Windows:
+Are you wondering how to zip a file in Windows 10 or Windows 11?
+While ZIP files have been around since 1989, you had to install a third-party app in Windows to work with files that have the “.zip” extension for the first ten years.
+However, starting with 1998, Windows included the ability to create a ZIP file as a standard feature.
+If you want to transfer files or save disk space, ZIP files are the go-to solution because they’re easy to use and available in every Windows system.
+Let’s find out how to create a ZIP file on Windows 10 and Windows 11: